Marak/translate.js/README.md

 const translate = require('translate');
 ```

-To use it in the browser you download the main `translate.min.js` file and include it:
+To use it in the browser download the main `translate.min.js` file and include it:

 ```html
 <script src="translate.min.js"></script>